(A) Compensation check issuance, delivery and endorsement.

-(a) A power of attorney, allowing an attorney or an employee of an attorney to cash or endorse a check on behalf of the claimant is prohibited.
+(a) An authorization to receive workers' compensation payment or equivalent allowing an attorney or an employee of an attorney to cash or endorse a check on behalf of the claimant is prohibited.
 Checks payable to claimant's guardian must be endorsed by said guardian in the guardian's official capacity.

 (b) When a claimant dies prior to endorsing a compensation check or accessing an electronic benefit payment, no one has the right to endorse and cash such check or access the electronic benefit funds.
 In order to ensure that the bureau or commission effectively obtains notice of death of a claimant, each check payable to a claimant shall bear on the reverse side, immediately above the point specified for endorsement, a printed certification to the effect that the signer or endorser certifies that he or she is the person to whom the check is payable and that the signature is his or her signature.

-(c) Checks that cannot be endorsed because the claimant is deceased must be returned to the bureau's benefits payable section, PO box 15429, Columbus, Ohio 43215-0429 by the party handling the claimant's affairs, notifying the bureau of the date of death, if known.
+(c) Checks that cannot be endorsed because the claimant is deceased must be returned to the bureau's benefits payable section, at the address designated by the administrator, by the party handling the claimant's affairs, notifying the bureau of the date of death, if known.
 Upon receipt of information of claimant's death, payment of compensation shall be terminated and proper entry made in the records of the bureau.

 (i) The attorney shall file a copy of the fee agreement that clearly establishes the fee for the lump sum payment in the claim.
 The attorney's failure to file a copy of the fee agreement shall be a reason for the bureau to reject the application.